Expats & Individuals

 - How to keep your house in the Netherlands in the most advantageous wayWith the changes to the box 3 system it is important to keep your home in The Netherlands outside of box 3 if possible.
 Under certain conditions it is possible…

-- Adieu 30% ruling, Hello wealth tax – declaring foreign assets NetherlandsThe 30 percent ruling – a financial gem that grants you tax-free 30 percent of your salary tax-free for five years.
+- Declaring foreign assets NetherlandsThe 30 percent ruling – a financial gem that grants you tax-free 30 percent of your salary tax-free for five years.
 Dubbed the “30% tax facility,” this enticing benefit extends…

 - Supreme Court judgement on box 3 levyAs you may have heard in the press, the Supreme Court ruled on 24 December 2021 that the box 3 tax based on a fictitious return on investment in 2017…